 Just a step up from Alfred St is the deck of Alfred's Café, the pulsing heart of A&C that keeps the hordes fed and watered day and night.
 Order at the counter and take a seat at the gaily coloured cluster of café tables and chairs on the deck, the communal dining table by the original working fireplace or the rustic VJ walled Tunes Bar lounge that takes up the other half of the cottage.

 The menu draws on the classic milk bar with an artisan contemporary twist – milk shakes, savoury mince jaffles roast beef (roasted on site) sandwiches on sour dough, pies and sausage rolls and a whole host of divine pastries.
 By night the milk bar morphs into an adults only dessert bar with soft-serve ice-cream, boozie smoothies and alcoholic fruit juices.

-Sharing the cottage with Alfred's is this saloon style bar come chill out lounge adorned with vintage amps, speakers and records, deer heads, antler chandeliers and vintage lamps and lanterns.
+Sharing the cottage with Alfred's is a saloon style bar come chill out lounge adorned with vintage amps, speakers and records, deer heads, antler chandeliers and vintage lamps and lanterns.
 Take a seat on a saddle stool or sink into a vinyl swivel chair, dental chair or retro couch with a snack from next door or craft beer in hand and take in the sounds of the swinging 60's to today.